Last Updated on February 13, 2023.

 The Apollo Twin MKII Audio Interfaces are definitely not geared towards the newbies of home recording for the simple fact that they are PRICY!

 They are, however, the best audio interfaces for small home studios currently available, which means that if you are serious about home music production and want to achieve the best sound you possibly can, then you should consider them.

-There are three different models available of this interface; The Solo, Duo, and Quad, which represents the number of processors inside of the units.
+There are three different models available for this interface; The Solo, Duo, and Quad, which represent the number of processors inside the units.